umutkaanbaser/create-business-card/README.md

 # kartvizit oluştur | create business card
 Merhaba arkadaşlar.
-Bu dökümanda opencv ile yaptığınız projelere fotoraflara yada kameradan aldığınız karelere kişinin bilgilerinin ve fotorafının yer aldığı bir kartvizit ekleyebilirsiniz.
+Bu döküman ile opencv ile yaptığınız projelere fotoraflara yada kameradan aldığınız karelere kişinin bilgilerinin ve fotorafının yer aldığı bir kartvizit ekleyebilirsiniz.

 Hello guys.
 In this document, you can add a business card with the person's information and photo to the projects you do with opencv, to the photos or to the frames you take from the camera.